EcoWeaver/EcoHack-Ontology-Concept-Disambiguation/README.md

 # EcoHack-Ontology-Concept-Disambiguation

 Trained model checkpoints are not included due to their large size.
 Please message us if you wish to have access to them.
+The scientific abstract dataset is contained in "abstracts.zip", which is password protected since we can not share the dataset publicly.
+If you wish to use the dataset, please send us a request to receive the password.
+Afterwards, place the contents from "abstracts.zip" in a folder "unlabeled abstracts".

 Technical details: